Onshore wind farm

-Ras Ghareb windfarm is a 262.5MW near-shore wind project being developed near the Gulf of Suez, approximately 30km north-west of Ras Ghareb, Egypt.
-It is the first independent power producer project in the country.
+Ras Ghareb wind farm is a 262.5MW near-shore wind project developed near the Gulf of Suez, approximately 30km north-west of Ras Ghareb, Egypt.
+It is the first independent power producer (IPP) project in the country.

-The project is being developed by Ras Ghareb Wind Energy, a special-purpose joint venture company established by Engie (40%), Toyota-Tsusho / Eurus Energy (40%) and Orascom Construction (20%) on a build-own-operate (BOO) basis.
-The estimated investment in the project is $400m.
+The project was developed by Ras Ghareb Wind Energy, a special purpose joint venture company established by Engie (40%), Toyota-Tsusho / Eurus Energy (40%) and Orascom Construction (20%), on a build-own-operate (BOO) basis.
+The total investment in the project was approximately $380m.

 The wind farm can generate enough electricity to power 500,000 Egyptian households.
 It was built in support of the Egyptian Government’s target to supply 20% of electricity from renewable sources by 2022.

-Ras Ghareb windfarm is one of several BOO / IPP projects being developed with the World Bank, as part of the Wind Power Development Project plan in the Gulf of Suez by Egypt’s New and Renewable Energy Authority (NREA).
+Ras Ghareb wind farm is one of several BOO / IPP projects developed with the World Bank as part of the Egypt New and Renewable Energy Authority’s (NREA) Wind Power Development Project plan in the Gulf of Suez.

-The Wind Power Development project was approved by the World Bank Board in June 2010 with an International Bank for Reconstruction and Development (IBRD) loan of $70m, and a Clean Technology Fund (CTF) loan of $150m.
+The Wind Power Development project was approved by the World Bank Board in June 2010 with an International Bank for Reconstruction and Development (IBRD) loan of $70m and Clean Technology Fund (CTF) loan of $150m.

-It aims to support the development of wind projects as well as expansion of the associated transmission networks.
+It aims to support the development of wind projects and the expansion of associated transmission networks.

-The Ras Ghareb windfarm is being developed on a greenfield site owned by NREA.
-The site is located 260km south-east of Cairo, on the shore of Suez Canal in the Red Sea Governorate.
+The Ras Ghareb wind farm was developed on a greenfield site owned by NREA.
+The site is located 260km south-east of Cairo, on the shore of the Suez Canal in the Red Sea Governorate.

-The windfarm will be equipped with 125 G97-2.1MW Siemens Gamesa wind turbines, which will be installed by July 2019.
-The 2.1MW turbines feature a 97m-long rotor suitable for low-wind sites, lightweight blades, an active yaw system, and a preventative maintenance system.
+The wind farm is equipped with 125 G97-2.1MW Siemens Gamesa wind turbines.
+The 2.1MW turbines feature a 97m-diameter rotor suitable for low-wind sites, lightweight blades, an active yaw system and a preventative maintenance system.

-A 500kV double-circuit overhead transmission line will be developed along with a 500kV/220kV substation at Ras Ghareb.
-The substation will transmit the power generated by the windfarm to an existing 500kV / 220kV substation located at Samallout, which will connect to the national grid.
+A 500kV double-circuit overhead transmission line was developed along with a 500kV/220kV substation at Ras Ghareb.
+The substation transmits the power generated by the wind farm to an existing 500kV / 220kV substation located at Samallout, which connects to the national grid.

-The electricity generated by the windfarm will be sold to the Egyptian Electricity Transmission Company under a 20-year power purchase agreement (PPA).
-The windfarm will be connected to the national grid by mid-2019.
+The electricity generated by the wind farm is sold to the Egyptian Electricity Transmission Company under a 20-year power purchase agreement (PPA).
+The wind farm was connected to the Egyptian national grid in June 2019.

 Japan Bank for International Cooperation (JBIC) signed a $192m loan agreement with Ras Ghareb Wind Energy in December 2017.
 Sumitomo Mitsui Banking Corporation and Société Générale co-financed the loan by providing $128m, which increased the total available funding for the project to $320m.

-Nippon Export and Investment Insurance is providing insurance to the financing provided by Sumitomo Mitsui Banking Corporation and Société Générale.
+Nippon Export and Investment Insurance provided insurance to the financing provided by Sumitomo Mitsui Banking Corporation and Société Générale.

-Commercial International Bank will serve as the working capital bank for the project, while Attijariwafa Bank will provide an equity bridge loan.
+Commercial International Bank served as the working capital bank for the project, while Attijariwafa Bank provided an equity bridge loan.

-Siemens Gamesa won the contract for supplying the wind turbines for the project in January 2018.
-The company will also be responsible for the maintenance of the turbines for a period of 15 years.
+Siemens Gamesa won the contract to supply the wind turbines for the project in January 2018.
+The company is also responsible for the maintenance of the turbines for a period of 15 years.

 Demand for electricity is increasing in Egypt due to population growth.
 The country aims to meet the increasing demand by diversifying its power generation facilities to renewable energy sources to avoid dependence on oil and gas.

-The Government of Egypt has provided a 7,845km² area to NREA in the Gulf of Suez region and the Nile Banks for the development of wind energy projects.
+The Government of Egypt provided a 7,845km² (84,442.8ft²) area to NREA in the Gulf of Suez region and Nile Banks for the development of wind energy projects.
 Egypt had about 1,375MW of wind power plants in operation as of September 2021, while 1,340MW of new wind farms were in the development or construction phases.